adrianaryaputra/modbus-general/readme.md

 ## Hardware Definition File
-Place the hardwqare definition json file on hardware folder with name `HARDWARE_NAME.json`.
+Place the hardware definition json file on `/hardware` folder with name `HARDWARE_NAME.json`.
 Configuration file's device hardware name will search on those folder for corresponding hardware based on the file name.
 ```json
 {
     "name": "HARDWARE_NAME",